-In 2017, Western had only two reportable business segments, GlassMasters and Golden Health Care while in 2016 Western only had ownership in GlassMasters.
+In 2018, Western had four reportable business segments, while in 2017 Western only had ownership in GlassMasters and Golden.
 Below is a summary of the revenue by reportable business unit.
 Revenue is based on the equity income received on Western financial statements and management fees received from the portfolio company.

-Revenue Source 2017 Revenue 2016 Revenue
+Revenue Source 2018 Revenue 2017 Revenue

-GlassMasters 99% 100%
+GlassMasters 32% 99%

-Golden Health Care 1% Nil
+Golden Health Care 1 9% 1%

+Ocean Sales 2 21% nil

+Foothills 3 38% nil